Michigan State vs. Kansas State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Michigan State vs. Kansas State: Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

-A spot in the Elite Eight of the NCAA Tournament will go to either the No. 7 Michigan State Spartans (21-12) or the No. 3 Kansas State Wildcats (25-9) when the teams meet in the Sweet 16.
-This contest tips off at 6:30 PM on Thursday.
+The No. 3-seed Kansas State Wildcats (25-9) are ready for a Sweet 16 matchup against the No. 7 Michigan State Spartans (21-12) on Thursday at 6:30 PM as the NCAA Tournament continues at Madison Square Garden airing on TBS.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Michigan State vs. Kansas State matchup.
+In this article, you can see the spread and odds across multiple sportsbooks for the Michigan State vs. Kansas State matchup.

 Michigan State vs. Kansas State Game Info